matteocarpi/julia/_posts/2020-01-24-little-fly.md

   The performance is a theatrical movement-piece with a non-linear dramaturgy.
 The creation is based on the use of four elements: the boxing ring, the animalisation of chicken, ropes that create disconnected connections, and the constant buzz of flies.

-  The performance is currently in R&D. A first work-in-progress - version was shared with an audience in India as part of the Whilst Walking Touring Theater Festival.
-In February and March 2020 we received two working opportunities: in Berlin and Faber Residency Girona.
-Covid-19 stopped our possibility to work with each other as we live in different parts of Europe.
-We are waiting to be able to meet again in the space.
+  the Journey: a first work-in-progress - version that was shared with an audience in India as part of the Whilst Walking Touring Theater Festival 2019.
+In February and March 2020 they received two working opportunities: in Berlin and Faber Residency Girona.
+Covid-19.

+  Happy to share the work with an audience in Barcelona on 5/6/21.

   Follow us on Instagram @kein_komplot
 gallery: []